 - Cinematography By Maryse Alberti

 - Released By Universal Pictures

-- Starring Olivia DeJonge, Ed Oxenbould, Deanna Dunagan, Peter McRobbie, Kathryn Hahn
+- Stars: Olivia DeJonge, Ed Oxenbould, Deanna Dunagan, Peter McRobbie, Kathryn Hahn

 Two kids, 15 year old Becca (Olivia DeJonge) and her 13 year old brother Tyler go to stay with their grandparents of whom they have never met.
 Their mother left aged 19 and hasn’t been back since.
 But now her parents want to meet her children allowing her to go on a cruise with her new boyfriend.
 Becca is a budding filmmaker and decides to turn the entire trip into a documentary and enlists her brother into helping her film events.